 Upon his return to Urumqi, Mather found that the political situation had deteriorated greatly.
 A new governor suppressed freedoms even more than the previous one had, with the result that several of the Muslim peoples revolted.
 Mather and Hunter had early on “adopted the principle of never taking part in political discussions or expressing their private opinions on public matters” (Wong 308).
 Mather’s heart grew heavy as he saw old friends being arrested, imprisoned, and executed.
 Hunter had gone to Shanghai just before the revolts and it wasn’t clear when he would return.
 Mather’s Mongolian servant Nimgir became more and more tense.

 Meanwhile, Mather’s health was deteriorating.
-His mind was alert, but his body was “worn and wearing” from all his travels and labors.
+His mind was alert, but his body was “worn and wearying” from all his travels and labors.
 Things got worse for him when the governor accused him or “using religious literature as a cover for revolutionary propaganda,” an accusation which he vigorously denied, of course (Wong 309).

 The conditions of chaos and rebellion led him to urge CIM leaders not to send more missionaries to the area, but his letter did not reach headquarters in time, so Hunter and six others arrived in November 1932.
 Mather did all he could to accommodate them.
 Though the weather was frightfully cold – minus 20 degrees Fahrenheit – Mather and Nimgir “drove out into the country, risking their lives to buy supplies” (Wong 311).